The 12 Phases™ Perspective on Damasio

 Human progress in innovation, the arts, and sciences as a general term does not specifically attribute creativity to individuals...

-Creativity begins in intuition: your organism's access to deep unconscious knowledge.
+Creativity begins in intuition, your organism's access to deep unconscious knowledge.

 Since your condition is often in flux, fluctuations in life are actually the way you increase your well-being in stages of personal growth.
+Stages of increased well-being and establishing personal authority in autonomy are described in the twelve naturally-occurring phases.

 As a unique creature finding your way in the world, you are solving your own unique problems.